hpccsystems-solutions-lab/Covid-SmallProject/README.md

 # How will you navigate the project

 - First, consider the vaccine data source
 - Start at layouts/raw/vaccine.ecl and understand the data source.
 Understand why we created the definitions in these files.
+[Shows use of MODULE, RECORD, CSV DATASET]
 - Go to the layouts/public/vaccine.ecl and understand the design.
 Do you want to add any other attributes than we have already considered?
+[Shows use of MODULE, RECORD, Thor DATASET]
 - Go to the etl/clean_vaccine.ecl and understand the clean logic.
 Do you want to add anything?
-- Repeat the above steps for the next data source which is the population data
+[Shows use of IMPORT, PROJECT, ITERATE and TRANSFORM]
+- Go to  layouts/raw/population.ecl and understand the data source.
+Understand why we created the definitions in these files.
+[Shows use of MODULE, RECORD, CSV DATASET]
+- Go to the layouts/public/population.ecl and understand the design.
+Do you want to add any other attributes than we have already considered?
+[Shows use of MODULE, RECORD, Thor DATASET]
+- Go to the etl/clean_population.ecl and understand the clean logic.
+Do you want to add anything?
+[Shows use of IMPORT, ROLLUP and TRANSFORM]
 - Once we have the data sources and the cleaned data, it is time to perform some analytics.
-Start with the output definition layouts/public/metrics
+Start with the output definition layouts/public/metrics [Shows use of MODULE, RECORD, Thor DATASET]
 - Go to analysis/metrics.ecl and understand the code.
 What else can we do?
 HINT #1: It looks like some of the states (e.g. AMERICAN SAMOA) data is not correct? why?
+[Shows use of IMPORT, JOIN and TRANSFORM]

 # Finally